-This plan, Wellcare Patriot Giveback Open (PPO), is offered by Coordinated Care Corporation.
-(When this Evidence of Coverage says "we," "us," or "our," it means Coordinated Care Corporation.
+This plan, Wellcare Patriot Giveback Open (PPO), is offered by Coordinated Care Corporation (Managed Health Services).
+(When this Evidence of Coverage says "we," "us," or "our," it means Coordinated Care Corporation (Managed Health Services).
 When it says "plan" or "our plan," it means Wellcare Patriot Giveback Open (PPO).)

-We must provide information in a way that works for you (in languages other than English, in audio, in braille, in large print, or other alternate formats, etc.).
-Please call Member Services at the number listed on the back cover of this booklet if you need plan information in another format.
+We must provide information in a way that works for you (in audio, in braille, in large print, or other alternate formats, etc.).
+Please call Member Services if you need plan information in another format.

-Benefits, and/or copayments/coinsurance may change on January 1, 2023.
+Benefits, and/or copayments/coinsurance may change on January 1, 2024.

 The provider network may change at any time.
 You will receive notice when necessary.
+We will notify affected enrollees about changes at least 30 days in advance.